skip navigation

 }

-But a more concise method is:
+But a more concise method is using commas to separate each transition:

 a {